MR

 If beneficiaries suspect an executor is taking from an estate, they must act immediately.
 They have the right to assume the executor to court and potentially accuse them of theft.

 Yes.
-An executor is required to give the beneficiaries updates about the estate’s progress.
+An executor must give the beneficiaries updates about the estate’s progress.

-What power does executor of a will have?
+What Power does the Executor of a Will have?

 An executor has the power to handle the estate’s affairs.
-Executors can spend the money in the estate in whatever manner they see appropriate and follow the decedent’s intentions.
+Executors can spend the money in the estate however they see appropriate and follow the decedent’s intentions.

 Previous Post